 This course, which explores a topic of contemporary interest to the study of mathematics, is offered as needed to students with sophomore standing.

 MAT 299.
 Independent Study in Mathematics 3

 This course, which involves supervised research on a selected topic, is offered as needed to students with sophomore standing.
-Prerequisite: Permission of instructor include Euclidean geometry, axiomatic systems, special points of a triangle, circles, analytic geometry, constructions, transformation geometry and non-Euclidean geometry.
-Prerequisite: Grade of C or better in MAT 102
+Prerequisite: Permission of instructor

 MAT 300.
 College Geometry